 In summary, atropine is an effective and ideal myopia control option for some patients and their families.
 Remember that an optical correction is still required, and so any atropine treatment is a type of 'combination therapy' with your chosen optical solution.
 Careful monitoring for side effects, effectiveness and adherence to drop regime is crucial for ongoing success with atropine treatment.

-Read more of our six-part blog series on atropine
+Read the rest of our six-part blog series on atropine

 Check out these clinical cases